JustinAtanasiu/myFirstLicense/myFirstLicense/myFirstLicense/plugins/cordova-plugin-whitelist/README.md

+---
+title: Whitelist
+description: Whitelist external content accessible by your app.
+---
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file